Omarosa Claims Trump Has A List Of ‘Crazy’ Ideas That He Uses To Distract The Media

-Former White House aide Omarosa Manigault-Newman said President Trump’s team kept a list of a “crazy” ideas and “shocking proposals” used to distract the media when necessary.
+Former White House aide Omarosa Manigault-Newman has recently claimed that President Trump’s team kept a list of a “crazy” ideas and “shocking proposals” used to distract the media when necessary.

-When pressed for clarification, the former White house aid explained that Trump’s team have a list of “very shocking proposals” that they would come up with whenever they felt like they needed to create a diversion.
-She said these lists go as far back as former White House chief strategist Steve Bannon and said that he and senior policy adviser Steve Miller would keep the ideas redy “whenever they needed to throw a hand grenade to just blow up the press or take over the front covers of the newspaper.”
+When pressed for clarification, the former White house aide explained that Trump’s team have a list of “very shocking proposals” that they would come up with whenever they felt like they needed to create a diversion.
+She said that the usage of these lists goes back to former White House chief strategist Steve Bannon, and claimed that he and senior policy adviser Steve Miller would keep the ideas ready for “whenever they needed to throw a hand grenade to just blow up the press or take over the front covers of the newspaper.”

-Manigault-Newman said the administration’s zero-tolerance immigration policy that opened up the controversy surrounding migrant children being separated from their parents at the border was on the list.
+Manigault-Newman said that the administration’s zero-tolerance immigration policy — one that opened up the controversy surrounding migrant children being separated from their parents at the border — was also on the list.

 “They talked about all of these different things.
 In fact, early on in the administration whey talked about child separations.
 We never imagined they would do them but that was one of the shocking proposals that was on this crazy list,” she said.